slsa-framework/oss-na24-slsa-workshop/README.md

 ## Installation

-If you have some time to spare, [install the necessary software](./INSTALLATION.md) prior to joinging the workshop.
+If you have some time to spare, [install the necessary software](./INSTALLATION.md) prior to joining the workshop.

 ## Schedule